 The Weston Creek dog park will be located on Warragamba Avenue.
 Construction on the dog park is currently underway and expected to be completed in mid 2018.

 View a concept design which illustrates the park's two enclosures.
 Each enclosure will provide recreation areas for all dogs and their companions and include seating, a water fountain with dog drinking facility, as well as trees and shrubs to create shelter and shade as they mature.

 The Off Leash Dog Exercise Areas Map can be viewed online.
 Please keep in mind that these open space areas are used for other recreational purposes too, so it is important dogs remain under the control of their carers while exercising off leash.

 These maps are detailed and delivered through ACTMAPi, the ACT Government's interactive mapping service.

 These maps are currently being updated and the onus is on the individual to follow the designations displayed on signage.

 You can take your dog to all major parks as long as it is on a leash.

 Dogs must also be kept on leash on all paths and cycleways for the safety of walkers and cyclists.
 As a general rule, if you are ever in doubt you should keep your dog on a leash.

 Dogs must be on leash on shared pathways outside off leash exercise areas.
 Please be mindful of passing pedestrians and cyclists and keep to the left.

-Dogs are not to be taken:
+Dogs, except for assistance dogs with permits, are not to be taken: